 A 3-wire RS232 data interface may also be implemented.
 Because of risk of overrun and data loss, especially at high baud rates, the 9-wire interface is the recommended implementation.
-Several steps must be taken to allow 3-wire configuration (i.e., only using S TX, S RX, and

-SIGNAL GND).
-These steps ensure the A3LA-RG and DTE to work together without having hardware handshaking.
+Several steps must be taken to allow 3-wire configuration (i.e., only using S_TX, S_RX, and SIGNAL GND).
+These steps ensure the A3LA-RM and DTE work together without having hardware handshaking.

-- 1. The modem's DTR line must be held high. - a.
-Using the modem's input voltage is fine for this purpose BUT ONLY if the input voltage is less than 5 VDC (see important note below). - b.
-Looping back the modem's DSR line to DTR line will NOT work. - c.
+- The modem's DTR line must be held high.
+Using the modem's input voltage is fine for this purpose BUT ONLY if the input voltage is less than 5 VDC (see important note below).
+Looping back the modem's DSR line to DTR line will NOT work.
 Leave the DSR line on the modem unconnected. - 2.
 Disconnect the CTS, DCD, DSR, DTR, RTS, and RI lines between the DTE and modem. - 3.
 Set AT&Dn to AT&D0 to ignore the DTR input from the DTE. - 4.
 Set AT&Kn to AT&K0 for no flow control. - 5.
 The setting can be stored on the modem permanently (until another setting overwrites it) so that it remains after a power cycle.
-The modem allows two profiles in which settings are stored; choose either as a default profile.
-The relevant commands are &Wn and &Yn. - a. &Wn stores the present configuration in profile <n>, where <n> can be either 0 or1. - b. &Yn designates which profile is loaded after reset or power-up, again <n> is either 0 or 1. - 6.
+The modem allows two profiles in which settings are stored; you can choose either as a default profile.
+The relevant commands are &Wn and &Yn. &Wn stores the present configuration in profile <n>, where <n> can be either 0 or 1. &Yn designates which profile is loaded after reset or power-up; <n> is either 0 or 1. - 6.
 Address any needs of the DTE separately.

 Warning: DO NOT use the modem's input voltage to bring the DTR line high when the input voltage is higher than 5 VDC.
-Supplying voltage higher than 5 VDC to the DTR line will permanently damage the A3LA-RG.
+Supplying voltage higher than 5 VDC to the DTR line will permanently damage the A3LA-RM.

-Note: The Iridium's Direct Internet service when using the Windows-based Apollo client requires DCD to be present; hence it is incompatible with a 3-wire serial configuration.
+Note: The Iridium's Direct Internet service when using the Windows-based Apollo client requires Data Carrier Detect (DCD) to be present; hence it is incompatible with a 3-wire serial configuration.
 The Direct Internet with Apollo client is available only on the EMSS DoD gateway and NOT on the commercial gateway.